-Bosnia and Herzegovina are one of the most beautiful countries I have ever visited in Europe which was part of Yugoslavia and got independent in 1992.
-The country is almost entirely landlocked, with the exception of its 20 km Adriatic coastline.
+Bosnia and Herzegovina is one of the most beautiful countries I have ever visited in Europe, which was part of Yugoslavia and got independent in 1992.
+The country is almost entirely landlocked, except for its 20 km Adriatic coastline.
+The Capital, Sarajevo, is located in the heart of the Balkan peninsula in Southeastern Europe and is definitely a perfect starting point when visiting that region.
+The beautiful, bustling, and welcoming city is nestled among dramatic peaks and forested mountains that offer a picture-perfect postcard backdrop.

 Planning a Trip?